DPfaffe/RunTime-ToolKit/Samples/web/SneakPeak.md

 # Sneak Peek - Marshal support for TMS Web Core

-I took on the request to provide Marshal in the TMS WEB core environment and wanted to give a preivew of what is to come.
-The interface is the same as VCL and FMX thanks to the TMS FNC UI Pack controls used.
+In a recent webinar, a user requested Marshal for the TMS WEB Core environment.
+Most of the migration is complete and I have prepared a demo to preview Marshal, the interface remains the same thanks to the FNC UI Pack controls.
+I also share some resources found during migration and a summary of the migration approach.

+Marshal, an instrumentation SDK, provides an interface to debug and modify components at runtime.
+Structure navigation of forms, data modules and components is provided using an FNC TreeView control.
+Debug component instance details using Object Plus, a customized TMS FNC Object inspector, or register a plugin inspector based on class type.
+Learn more about Marshal at [https://swiftexpat.com](https://swiftexpat.com)

 Marshal is available at the top of the demo (bootstrap) project for a test drive here, [Sneak Peek Marshal](https://swiftexpat.github.io/RunTime-ToolKit/MarshalDemo_Web/MarshalDemo.html) , source code is available in the GitHub repo to review the implemenation.